Subject Area: Online Spare Parts Inventory Management Training

-What’s more important is: what this can teach us about search-engine-based self-directed training.
+What’s more important is what my piano lessons can teach us about search-engine-based self-directed training.

-Like most people would, I started by Googling piano lessons.
+Like most people would, when I started I Googled piano lessons.
 Then I was followed around the internet by ads promoting piano lessons!
 It seemed like everywhere I went a new ad popped up.

 Then I moved to searching on YouTube.
 Then I downloaded some apps.